 When you call have your policy number ready along with the answer to these questions.
 When did you discover the water damage?
 Knowing the date of loss is important, however if you have been away for several days you may only need to give the day of departure.
 Where did the water come from that created the water damage?
 Knowing the source of where the water came from is going to be essential to determine coverage.

-Most homeowner’s insurance policies will completely cover water damage if the cause is sudden and accidental.
-Several examples of covered water damage scenarios are as follows: Water from a broken pipe, water from a burst hot water heater, water from a toilet overflow or sink overflow, water from a malfunctioning appliance such as a washing machine or dish washer, water from any fresh water source in the home.
+Most homeowner’s insurance policies will completely cover water damage if the cause is sudden or accidental and having originated from inside the home.
+So if the discovered water on your flooring came from a broken pipe, burst hot water heater or appliance such as a washing machine or dish washer the insurance company will almost immediately inform you of coverage.

 The most common type of water damage in Southeast Michigan is basement flooding from a sewer or drain.
 Heavy rains, roots clogging drains and thawing snow are responsible for most flooded basements and ironically this is the one type of water damage many will be horrified to discover they are not covered for.
 Basements that flood from a failed sump pump, sewer backup or drain overflow are not covered under a normal insurance policy.
 This type of water is considered as waste water and requires a special insurance policy.
 The policies can be purchased by homeowners from their insurance carriers for an additional amount usually not very costly at all.
 The amounts of coverage vary from $5,000.00 to $10,000.00.

 The policy is called, “backup of sewer or drain”, and must be purchased in order for coverage to be afforded to property owners when basements flood.
 If you have purchased “backup of sewer or drain” coverage, than find out what limits you have as most policies are for either $5,000.00 or $10,000.00.
 Some companies offer limits as high as $20,000.00 which is still less than could be necessary if you have a large and ornately finished basement.